kigster/simple-feed/README.md

 * To make it easy to implement and plug in a new type of provider, eg. using *Couchbase* or *MongoDB*
 * To provide a scalable default provider implementation using Redis, which can support millions of users via data sharding by user
 * To support multiple simple feeds within the same application, but used for different purposes, eg. simple feed of my followers, versus simple feed of my own actions.
+* To support per-user read and unread counts that can be shown in user's "new messages" widgets

+### Birds-Eye View on the API

+For production usage, SimpleFeed expects you to have a viable Redis instance available, which will be used to store each individual user's feeds.
+SimpleFeed will store events in an ordered set data type of Redis, one for each user.
+To "render" or "display" this user's feed, the developer must simply instantiate this user's `Activity`, and then query it via the `#paginate` API method.

+As an example, on a Social Network the events are pushed to the user's feed as soon as someone else this user follows posts an interesting action.
+The relationship between users is left for the implementation to the consumer of this library.
+As a side-effect, you are free to create custom feeds for a "fake" user, such a "Global" feed of events from ALL users, or geo-centered events (use zip-code a "user id"), etc. For simplicity sake, we'll be using the term "user" to indicate a unique instance of a feed, with an unique mix of the sources of interesting events that this "user" should see.

+Whenever a user on your site performs an interesting action, one that the product must display in other user's activity feeds, a consumer of this library must get a list of users interested in the event first, create a multi-user instance of `Activity`, and then call `#store` on this instance.
+Amount of time required to store activity for all users depends on whether or not your backend is sharded, ie. you can shard Redis into hundreds of shards by using a [twemproxy](https://github.com/twitter/twemproxy) sharding proxy.
+But you may not need to do this until you are serving millions of unique users, because the storage requirements are rather small (assuming you keep small values in SimpleFeed).

+> One could say that, if you were to implement Twitter with SimpleFeed, you would be using the Multi-User API for _writing to_ the feed, whenever users post events.
+Conversely, in order to render each user's activity in real-time (and in constant time) you will be using the Single-User API, as you will be _reading from_ the feed.

+> Let's say we are on Twitter, and we follow [Taylor Swift](https://twitter.com/taylorswift13).
+Let's also say she sends a tweet.
+I expect my feed to be updated, and her post added.
+As a developer implementing this backend, you must first fetch all of her follower IDs, and then create a multi-user `Activity` instance, while passing the array of IDs as an argument.
+You will then call `#store` on the instance to publish this event, serialized somehow as the string value.
+>
+> If you are using a background-processing framework such as [Sidekiq](https://sidekiq.org) you will want to be publishing these events in the background job.
+This is because posting to thousands of users will take some time, much slower than reading individual user's feed (an operation this library is specifically optimized around).

+And yet, the Twitter example is just one particular Use Case.
+You can just as easily use this software to implement a 1-1 or many-1 event publishing paradigms.

+### How to Represent Events in SimpleFeed

+From the library perspective, the only thing you can store as a `Value` is a string, which is necessarily associated with a double `Score` when its stored.
+Most common application for the `Score` field is a timestamp (it's also the default, if you do not pass the score yourself).
+But there is no such as thing as the most common `Value`.
+This is because how you store your events is up to you, the developer, to decide.

+Having said that, here are some considerations:

+ * the less you store the more a single-instance Redis backend can scale up without having to be sharded
+ * the less you store the faster network interactions will be with the feed, and less likely it will become a point of contention
+ * the less you store in SimpleFeed, the more you probably will have to fetch in addition to what SimpleFeed returns, to show the user their activity.

+With that in mind, imagine that we are building an application where most objects in the system have a database identifier field, specifically — the table of events.
+We created this polymorphic `EVENTS` table to records all interesting events that happened, associated only with their producer and not with the consumers (i.e. followers).
+This is easy and relatively cheap (up to a point) implement, and ensures you have an authoritative list of events in your system, and you can always re-generate user activity in SimpleFeed, should you need to.

+Now, all you have to store in the `Value` is the database ID of the event.
+You can even store it as a base64-encoded number, for additional compactness.

+Then, to render a given user's feed, you'd first call `#paginate` to get a page-worth of event IDs, and then fetch the actual data from the database, using primary-key lookup against an array of IDs.
+This will scale very well, and is easily cached, because all lookups are always by the primary key.
+Caching libraries like [`cache-object`](https://github.com/wanelo/cache-object) might offer a drop-in write-through caching solution.

 ## Usage

 A key concept to understanding SimpleFeed gem, is that of a _provider_, which is effectively a persistence implementation for the events belonging to each user.